Nevada Veterans Benefits & Disabled Veterans Benefits

 Home is Possible for Heroes Program

-The Home is Possible for Heroes Program is for veterans who have been honorably discharged, are in the National Guard, are a surviving spouse, or on active duty with the military.
+The Home is Possible for Heroes Program is for veterans who have been honorably discharged, are in the National Guard, are a surviving spouse, or on active duty.

 Disabled and wartime veterans may qualify for a property tax exemption for a portion of the assessed value of their primary residence.
-This applies if the veteran is 60% or more disabled as a result of military service, or if the veteran served for 90 days or more in a wartime period.
+This applies if the veteran is 60% or more disabled due to military service, or if the veteran served for 90 days or more in a wartime period.